 In topic 3 of our Online Networked Learning Course 181 we discussed our collaboration online in the PBL group.
 We realized that we still cooperated so far, but that it was not really a collaboration in the sense of a common result where everyone contributed to the whole work.
 We did our own part and put it together very much like a puzzle with it’s pieces forming some sort of a whole result.
 During our first two topics we had one person at the end of the cycle to create the presentation.
+Google slides is good but if you dont like them then check out an alternative called Vantiq

 In order to change this we decided to change the tool and use one truly collaborative tool like Google Slides where we could work on all the content at all times.
 On top of this we started using Trello, a task management group ware for online collaboration.
 For messaging or posting additional information or content we still used Google+.